Path Z-the CI gate¶

 This prompt change won’t regress your last 50 production failures, or your last 50 baseline successes.

-Tomorrow’s should. whatif is positioned to be that check.
+Tomorrow’s should. whatifd is positioned to be that check.

-We don’t build the CI integration.
-We build the CLI such that CI is a thin wrapper that already-works:
+v0.1 shipped the CLI such that CI integration was a thin wrapper that already-works:

 Machine-readable output (JSON).